HammadTalat/Hardware-Store-POS-Project/README.md

 Point of Sale (POS) System for Chaudhary Brothers:
 <br/> This project is a robust Point of Sale (POS) system developed during our 4th semester, designed to streamline retail operations for Chaudhary Brothers.
-The project felt like a real-world experience, applying techniques we learned in our Software Requirements Engineering (SRE) course.
+The project felt like a real-world experience, applying techniques we learned in our Software Requirements Engineering (SRE) course, Business Process Engineering(BPE) and Data Base Management (DBM).

 Project Overview
 <br/>Backend: Java